-Check out our events pages for many hundreds of Oxford events happening now, Oxcast, our weekly podcast for Daily Info's summary of the most interesting upcoming events, or our reviews page to find out more information or to leave your own comments.
+Check out our events pages for many hundreds of Oxford events happening now, our Editor's Picks for Daily Info's summary of the most interesting events this week, or our reviews page to find out more information or to leave your own comments.

 Oxfordshire has an enormous range of regular annual festivals, celebrations and events throughout the year.
-We are the proud home festivals of art, science, rowing, experimental music, feminist discourse, literature and food, as well as some pretty decent tents-and-wellies summer music festivals.
-Our most famous festival is probably the exhilarating folk-fest on the first of May, with morris dancing, choristers, fancy dress, music and plenty of ale.
-From the open studios of Artweeks to the Pooh Sticks Championships, there is always something new around the corner.
+We are the proud home festivals of art, science, rowing, music, feminist discourse, literature and food, as well as some pretty decent summer music festivals.
+Our most famous festival is probably the folk-fest on the first of May, with morris dancing, choristers, fancy dress, music and plenty of ale!

 If you happen to be in the county upon an occasion of extreme significance to the British Royal Family (eg weddings, coronations), keep an eye open for Abingdon's delightfully individual form of celebration: civic officials throwing buns to the populace from the top of the Abingdon Town Hall.
 Once attended, never forgotten.